Abdullahshk69/PurpleLilacs/README.md

 - Sprites: Had to figure out how to add multiple child gameObjects because our player  is not a perfect square sprite.
 - Setting up camera: It was a little difficult due to needing to create contraints and keep the camera within that constraint.
 - General Bugs: Slight errors and needed fixes that are too minor to be detailed.
+- Camera is buggy when a player respawns.
+It resnaps onto the player.
+There is little to be done as the camera has to follow the player.

 ## Adjustments Made From Original Plan
 - Shortened game from 3 sections/arcs to 1 in order to prevent burnout (as we only have a month to do this, more or less)